wutka/scheml/README.md

 ```

 ### (type [(_type-parameters_)] constructor constructor ...)
 The `type` form lets you define abstract types.
-When you define an abstract type that
+When you define an abstract type, it
 may contain varying types of object (if you haven't seen this before it's like template
 parameters in Java & C++), and if you do that, you need to declare type variables for
 the different abstract types.
 For example, a list is defined internally with this type: